How to Tell When it’s Time for Chimney Cleaning

 There isn’t a simple rule of thumb on how often to clean your chimney, such as cleaning after 50 uses or one year.
-The problem is, creosote can form when wood is burned incompletely.
-A smoky fire without enough oxygen emits lots of unburned tar vapors that can condense inside the fireplace flue and stick to it, possibly leading to a chimney fire.
+But it’s still an important task, as a smoky fire without enough oxygen emits lots of unburned tar vapors called “creosote” that can condense inside the fireplace flue and stick to it, possibly leading to a chimney fire.
 You can reduce creosote buildup in your fireplace flue by providing adequate combustion air, which will encourage a hot, clean-burning fire.

 The easiest creosote to remove is the feather-light dull gray, brown or black soot.
 The next form is a black granular accumulation, removed fairly easily with a stiff chimney brush.
 The third type of creosote is a road tar-like coating that is much harder to remove even with stiff chimney brushes, scrapers or power rotary whips.
 The final (and most deadly) is a shiny, glaze-like coating on the fireplace flue that is virtually impossible to remove.